JKakaofanatiker/pw/README.md

 1a#q%6=L\D#d4XpWu,<X@n&4?bcG~6$ItbOr!u>?Gy&&S"@aB8N_pa.USb?]

-## Binaries:

-You can find a Linux binary and a deb package under [Releases](https://github.com/JKakaofanatiker/pw/releases).

 ## Why is this a thing?

 Many websites, apps, etc. allow passwords containing upper and lowercase letters, numbers and symbols which is good.